amanda-santos/bookswap/README.md

   <a href="#-license">License</a>
 </p>

-## 👩🏻‍💻👩🏼‍💻 About the project
+## 💛 About the project 💙

-<p>BookSwap is a mobile application with the goal of helping readers of all ages to exchange books.
+<p>📚 BookSwap is a mobile application with the goal of helping readers of all ages to exchange books.
 The application has a proposal to break the cycle of buying a book, reading it and simply storing it on the shelf.
 Using BookSwap, readers buy a book, read the book and exchange with any other interested reader.</p>

-## 🚀 Technologies
+## 👩🏻‍💻👩🏼‍💻 Technologies

 Technologies that we used to develop this project: